 E-cigarettes should not be marketed in a way that “renormalises” smoking or broadens their appeal to non-smokers, especially young people.
 This may require a minimum age of purchase, forbidding free samples or below cost pricing, a ban on certain flavours and restricting advertising near schools, TV adverts except late night, adverts in magazines/websites for young people and e-cigarette use in public places.

 A final point is that any regulatory regime would not be introduced overnight, but would instead have a transition period of several years, so there is no danger of products disappearing from one day to the next.

 A more detailed version of this article can be read here along with nearly 70 comments mainly from e-cigarette users who are former smokers.

-* Rebecca Taylor is the MEP for Yorkshire and the Humber.
+* Rebecca Taylor is a member of Islington LibDems and the former MEP for Yorkshire and the Humber.